2025-26 Student Handbook

 Return to Top of Page

-Distance Education supports learning, teaching, and technology in the online environment which impacts all courses –online, hybrid, face-to-face, etc. Our staff manages and provides resources and training on several technologies used while learning at APSU including the D2L online classroom, Tutor.com online tutoring, Zoom web conferencing, Examity and Honorlock online proctoring, YuJa media management, SmarterMeasure Learning Readiness Indicator, and Turnitin academic writing integrity tools.* Students may encounter one or more of our supported tools in any course.
-Besides direct support to students, we also collaborate with faculty to improve course quality, technology integration, and design.
+Distance Education supports learning, teaching, and technology in the online environment, which impacts online, hybrid, and face-to-face courses.
+Our staff manages and provides resources and training on several technologies used while learning at APSU, including the D2L Brightspace learning management system, Turnitin plagiarism prevention and writing feedback*, Honorlock online proctoring, Zoom for Education, Tutor.com online tutoring, instructional media management, and the SmarterMeasure learning readiness assessment for UNIV 1000.
+Students may encounter one or more of these instructional technologies in any course.
+Besides direct support to students, Distance Education also collaborates with faculty to improve course quality, technology integration, and design.

 Distance Education staff can assist you with any of the technologies listed above or with general questions about online learning.
-Our support desk, Distance Education Support, can be reached Monday-Friday, 8 a.m.-4:30 p.m. at online@apsu. edu, 931-221-6625, or in McReynolds 216.
-Additionally, our Distance Education website, www.apsu.edu/online, has a wealth of information including an introduction to online courses guide, technology training resources, FAQ, helpful tips, and much more.
+The Distance Education Support Desk can be reached Monday-Friday, 8 a.m.-4:30 p.m. at online@apsu.edu or 931-221-6625.
+Additionally, the Distance Education website, www.apsu.edu/online/current-students, has a wealth of information, including an introduction to online courses guide, technology training resources, FAQ, helpful tips, and much more.

 Important Tips to Get Started

-Access to courses in D2L will begin two business days before the official start of classes.
-Log into your online courses the first day and continue to check them daily.
-Online courses are not self-paced; courses begin and end on specific dates and class work has assigned deadlines.
-Refer to the course syllabus posted within each course for more information about the course format and deadlines.
+Student access to courses in D2L will begin two business days before the official start of classes.
+Log into your online courses on the first day and continue to check them daily.
+Online courses are not self-paced; courses begin and end on specific dates, and classwork has assigned deadlines.
+Refer to the syllabus posted within each course for more information about the course format and deadlines.
 Stay up-to-date on assignments.
 As an online learner, it is your responsibility to manage your time and keep track of assignment due dates.
 Reach out to faculty and use academic support resources as much as needed to stay successful in your courses.
-Stay connected with APSU and your online classes by downloading the Peay Mobile and D2L Pulse apps.
+Stay connected with APSU and your online classes by downloading the Govs Connect and D2L Pulse mobile apps.

-*Turnitin notice and information for students: Turnitin provides instructors with the tools to prevent plagiarism, engage students in the writing process, and provide personalized feedback.
+*Turnitin notice and information for students: Turnitin provides instructors with the tools to promote academic integrity, streamline grading and feedback, and deter plagiarism and the use of AI-generated text.
 Individual instructors determine whether Turnitin is used in their courses and for which assignments.
 When used, Turnitin is integrated into the D2L online classroom and processes assignments that are submitted through the D2L Assignments tool.
-All required papers may be subject to submission for textual similarity review to Turnitin for the detection of plagiarism.
-All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
-Use of the Turnitin.com service is subject to the Usage Policy posted on the Turnitin.com site.
+Any assignment documents may be subject to submission to Turnitin for the detection of plagiarism and AI-generated text, and they may be included as source documents in the Turnitin reference database.
+Students are encouraged to review the Turnitin End-User License Agreement at www.turnitin.com/agreement.asp and the AI Writing Detection FAQ at www.turnitin.com/products/features/ai-writing-detection.
 If you have general questions about Turnitin, please contact Distance Education at online@apsu.edu.
 If you have questions about the use of Turnitin within a course, please contact the instructor.

 Return to Top of Page